savebe/savebe.github.io/_projects/pipeguard-robotics_more-info.md

     PipeGuard — a prototype robot for autonomous inspection of industrial pipe systems.
 </div>

-PipeGuard is a compact **pipe inspection robot** developed to inspect areas that are difficult, dangerous or time-consuming to access manually.

-The robot moves through a pipe while providing **live video and sensor feedback** to the operator.
-The goal was to develop a complete prototype combining mechanical design, embedded control, image processing and communication into one inspection system.
+PipeGuard is a compact **pipe inspection robot** developed for inspecting areas that are difficult, dangerous or time-consuming to access manually.
+The robot moves through the pipe while providing live video and sensor feedback to the operator.
+The goal of the project was to build a complete inspection prototype.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">